vinirossa/software-engineering/design-patterns.md

 ### Adapter

 Match interfaces of different classes, working as a wrapper.
-With an adapter, is change the underline behaviour is not necessary.
+With an adapter, change the underline behaviour is not necessary.

 > It's useful when you don't want your code to directly depend on third party code or legacy, uncoupling your code.